ungnomned/semi-auto_hasher/README.md

 # semi-auto_hasher WINDOWS ONLY
-#Python must be installed for this program to work
+Python must be installed for this program to work.
-This incredibly simple program is meant to help speed up the process of verifying hashes mosstly by eliminating the manual work of comparing them with your eyes simply enter: the path of the item you want to generate a hash for,
+This incredibly simple program is meant to help speed up the process of verifying hashes mosstly by eliminating the manual work of comparing them with your eyes. simply enter: the path of the item you want to generate a hash for,
               the type of hash you want to generate,
               the trusted hash you obtained from the website you downloaded from,